The need to improve data collection

 - Assist Member States to provide regular, comparable data and to meet the monitoring requirements of international legal instruments (in particular the Victims’ Rights Directive and the Istanbul Convention).

-- Develop a standardised tool to assist Member States in collecting data to populate EIGE’s proposed indicators on intimate partner violence.
+- A standardised tool to assist Member States in collecting data to populate EIGE’s proposed indicators on intimate partner violence.

-This research will take place during 2017 and the results are expected to be published in 2018.
+This research took place during 2017 and 2018 and the results are expected to be published in 2019.

 This study established a measure of violence against women through the use of indicators on rape, femicide and intimate partner violence, which will guide methods of data collection to ensure reliable and comparable data on violence against women across the 28 EU Member States.
 This will support Member States to regularly measure the prevalence and incidence of rape, femicide, and intimate partner violence in a harmonised way.